3DCoded/Happy-Hare/Slicer-Setup.md

 This is where your existing print end macro would be placed

 #### `3. _MMU_END_PRINT`
 This should be the very last g-code executed.
-When printing from virtual sd-card this isn't necessary (although harmless to include) because Happy Hare will automatically detect the end of print, it is necessary when printing from Octoprint.
+When printing from virtual sd-card this isn't techincally necessary (although harmless to include) because Happy Hare will automatically detect the end of print, it is necessary when printing from Octoprint.

 <br>